-Chicago O'Hare airport strike: Workers to announce date
+Chicago O'Hare airport strike: November 29

-Hundreds of workers at Chicago O'Hare International Airport plan to announce the date Monday for a strike during the holiday season, perhaps Thanksgiving week.
+Hundreds of workers at Chicago O'Hare International Airport plan to strike on Tuesday, November 29.

+The work stoppage will deliberately miss the busy Thanksgiving travel week, a tactic aimed at bolstering public support, said spokeswoman for the Service Employees International Union during a at a press conference at the airport Monday morning.

+"It was never their intent to disrupt travel," said the spokeswoman.
+"They do want to gain public support."

 Janitors, baggage handlers, cabin cleaners and wheelchair attendants want a wage of $15 an hour.
 Some are paid minimum wage, $8.25 an hour in Illinois.
 The strike would not affect more critical workers, like air traffic controllers and security screeners.